Last Updated: 5/15/23 | May 15th, 2023

 17. Have Fun at Disneyland

 If you really want to play tourist and get in touch with your inner child, head to Disneyland.
-The park has over 36 attractions, including favorites like the spinning teacups and Jungle Cruise.
+The park has over dozens of attractions, including favorites like the spinning teacups and Jungle Cruise.
 Located on Lantau Island, you can reach the park in just 20 minutes by car.
 It’s super easy to get to (you can take public transportation there as well in around 45 minutes).
 They also have a nightly fireworks show at 9pm.

 18. Take a Cooking Class